 The Company assesses where climate risks could have a significant impact, such as the introduction of emission-reduction legislation that may increase manufacturing costs.
+These risks in for the year ended March 31, 2023 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

-These risks in relation to climate-related matters are included as key assumptions where they materially impact the measure of recoverable amount.
+relation to climate-related matters are included as key assumptions where they materially impact the measure of recoverable amount.
 These assumptions have been included in the cash-flow forecasts in assessing value-in-use amounts.